 Healthcare facilities account for 88% reported cases of Legionnaires’ disease with a 34% mortality rate.
-SPL started as the Veterans Health Administration’s only Legionella reference laboratory, so we share a healthcare perspective.
+Special Pathogens Laboratory started as the Veterans Health Administration’s only Legionella reference laboratory, so we share a healthcare perspective.
 When it comes to protecting healthcare organizations from Legionnaires’ disease, we don’t want you to become one of those statistics.
 You can rely on our clinical and environmental experience and peer-reviewed research to control infections from Legionella and other waterborne pathogens in your water system.

 We worked with infection prevention, engineering, laboratorians, and physicians long before there were water management teams.
 Our multidisciplinary team collaborates with your team to implement evidence-based services and promote a shared understanding of the challenges, responsibilities, and solutions involved in managing risk.